Hips Don't Lie

-"Hips Don't Lie" is a Latin pop and reggaeton song by Colombian singer-songwriter Shakira, featuring Haitian rapper Wyclef Jean, released by Epic Records in 2006 as the second single from Shakira's seventh studio album, Oral Fixation, Vol. 2.
-Shakira and Jean wrote the lyrics and jointly composed the music with co-writing credit given to Shakira's percussionist Archie Pena.
-The song was produced by Shakira and Jean with additional co-production by Jerry Duplessis.
-"Hips Don't Lie" is a reworking of Jean's earlier single "Dance Like This", therefore it features additional composing credits by Omar Alfanno, Duplessis, Luis Días, and LaTavia Parker.
-The song incorporates samples from "Amores Como el Nuestro" written by Alfanno, and "Carnaval" (Baile la calle) written by Días.
+"Hips Don't Lie" is a song by Colombian singer-songwriter Shakira, featuring Haitian rapper Wyclef Jean, released by Epic Records in February 2006.
+The single is a reworking of Jean's 2004 track "Dance Like This", therefore it features additional composing credits by Omar Alfanno, Jerry Duplessis, Luis Días, and LaTavia Parker.
+The song was released as the lead single from the reissue of Shakira's seventh studio album, Oral Fixation, Vol. 2, and second overall.
+Shakira and Jean wrote the lyrics and jointly composed the music with additional co-writing by Shakira's percussionist Archie Pena.
+The song was produced by Shakira and Jean with additional production by Jerry Duplessis.
+The song incorporates samples from "Amores Como el Nuestro" written by Alfanno, and "Carnaval (Baile En La Calle)" written by Días.